atharvajagtap652/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 MENTOR:-Neela Santhosh Kumar

-DESCPRETION:- API Integration and Data Visualization
+Description:- API Integration and Data Visualization

 In this project, we worked on API Integration and Data Visualization by connecting to an external API to fetch real-time data and represent it graphically.